HiEST/scorsa/README.md

 ## Tools

-- `bin/scorsa-sched`: Simulate the execution of a workload; requires a system configuration, and a workload description.
+- `bin/scorsa-sched`: Simulate the execution of a workload; requires a system configuration, a layout, and a workload description.
-- `bin/scorsa-plot`: Plot a workload schedule; requires a system configuration, a workload description, and a schedule.
+- `bin/scorsa-plot`: Plot a workload schedule; requires a system configuration, a workload description, a schedule file, and a stats file.
 - `bin/swf2workload`: Convert SWF log to scorsa's workload file format.

 ## Data